 Zorro had a suspicion, but he needed to confirm it.
 "Victoria, please open your eyes and look at me."

 Victoria did as he requested but winced with pain.
 She tried, but she couldn't really focus on him.
 Her reaction was all the confirmation he needed.
-He had seen those symptoms before at the mother of a boyhood friend who had suffered from brain inflammation and died after a few days.
-The illness had been detected too late and the doctor's treatment couldn't save his friend's mother any more.
+He had seen those symptoms before on the mother of a boyhood friend who had suffered from brain inflammation and died after a few days.
+The illness had been detected too late and the doctor's treatment couldn't save his friend's mother anymore.

 Zorro knew he had to act quickly.
 Victoria needed to be treated immediately if he wanted to save her.
-Since the doctor was gone to Santa Paula for a few days he had to treat her himself.
-He hoped that he could fix a potions with some of the ingredients he had stored in the cave at the hacienda.
-But first he had to get her there.
+Since the doctor was gone to Santa Paula for a few days, he had to treat her himself.
+He hoped that he could fix a potion with some ingredients he had stored in his cave.
+But first, he had to get her there.
 He took her bed cover and wrapped it around Victoria.

 "What are you doing, Zorro.
 I don't need a cover.
 It is too hot for that."
 Victoria struggled to free herself of the linen.

 "You are very ill, Victoria, and I'll take you to the De la Vega hacienda.
 Don Diego has some medical knowledge and may be able to help you.
 I can't ride with you across the countryside when you are only wearing a nightshirt."

 "I don't mind that.
 I don't want to be wrapped in that hot bed cover, and I want to change my nightshirt," she said stubbornly.

 "Where are your spare ones?" he sighed, trying to calm her down.

 "In the second drawer on the left.
 Will you help me to change?"